About Us

 President: Diane Anderson

 Diane Anderson has been with the Chorale since 2006 and has been President of the board since 2019.
-Diane is a pianist and composer; she loves composing in many genres.
-She lives in Beverly with her husband and her two little feline furballs, Wolfgang and Newt.
+Diane is a pianist and composer and is the Music Director at St. Joseph Parish in Wakefield.
+She lives in Beverly with her husband and her two little feline furballs, Newt & Simon Peter.

 Recording Secretary: Pamela Spencer